zimeg/emporia-time/.github/CONTRIBUTING.md

 Once this looks good to you, [create a pull request][fork_pr] with the following
 information:

-- A title that summarizes the goal of the changes
+- A title that summarizes the goal of the changes, formatted as a [conventional commit][commit]
 - A summary of the changes and any notes, as needed

 And with that, you can open the pull request and wait for a review!
 Woo!
 Go you!